-As of December 31, 2011, we had five outstanding letters of credit totaling \$0.3 million, all of which expire in 2012 except for one which expires in 2018.
+As of December 31, 2012, we had three outstanding letters of credit totaling \$0.2 million, two of which expire in 2013 and one which expires in 2018.
+In addition, we have two outstanding performance bonds totaling \$3.2 million relating to construction contracts scheduled to be completed in 2013.
 We do not have any off-balance sheet financing except for operating leases and letters of credit entered into in the normal course of business.